Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Methodology

 \subsection{Power-flow-constrained Loss Model}

 We implement a loss function that combines the standard supervised loss with a physics-based regularization that penalizes violations of the AC power flow equations.
 More specifically, we train the baseline GNN as usual, and then fine-tune the model using the physics informed loss for 20 epochs.
-This scheme proved to be much more reliable than training completely unsupervised or with a weighted physics loss, since these methods are highly reliant on hyperparameters, with initial loss values beginning as high as $10^8$.
+This limit was deliberately chosen to ensure this phase acts solely as a structural refinement, preventing it from becoming a deep re-optimization of the landscape.
+We observed no significant gain in OOD performance when extending this phase up to 30 epochs.
+This scheme proved to be much more reliable than training completely unsupervised or with a weighted physics loss, since these methods are highly reliant on hyperparameters.
 Furthermore, since the data is derived using pandapower \citep{thurner2018pandapower}, we replicate their AC power balance equations and model assumptions to implement our loss function.
 We ensure that the physics informed loss function provides near-zero values for the ground truth voltage targets before using it for model training.